AivinXJ/SGG-Score-Fetcher/PatchNotes.md

-# Patch Notes For v0.2
+# Patch Notes For Version 0.2
 Added **setname.txt**

 Added a label that shows if you are up-to-date or you need to update